2019 Calgary Stampede Canadian National Miniature Horse Show

 The popular Canadian National Miniature Horse Show is back and better than ever at Calgary Stampede 2019!

-Guests to Stampede Park can now see their favourite mini classes on the final weekend of the Greatest Outdoor Show on Earth, with events beginning on Friday, July 12 and continuing daily through to Sunday, July 14.
+Guests to Stampede Park can see their favourite mini-horse classes on the final weekend of the Greatest Outdoor Show on Earth, with events beginning on Friday, July 12 and continuing daily through to Sunday, July 14.

 The 2019 Northern Lights Arena is staying BIG, a whopping 127'x200', plenty of room to see the very best beautiful miniature horses in action as they compete in a wide array of classes including halter, liberty, driving, jumping and obstacle competitions.